advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 Seshat was a goddess that functions kind of like an artistic filler, when an artist had very good space, they included Seshat because they needed to put something on the wall.
-Scribes liked Seshat, so she was one of their favorites
+Scribes liked Seshat, so she was one of their favorites.

 For example, at the backside of the throne, an artist put Seshat.